MurphyMc/lilt/README.md

 You can find the command line tools on Apple's developer website in the ["more" downloads area](https://developer.apple.com/download/more/).
 You want "Command Line Tools (macOS 10.13) for Xcode 10.1".
 Mount the `.dmg` file.
-Then in a terminal in the Antsy directory, you should be able to do something like:
+Then in a terminal in the Lilt directory, you should be able to do something like:
 ```
 pkgutil --expand-full /Volumes/Command*Tools/*10.13*.pkg CLT10_1